 Garrett J. Finn, known professionally as Rhyot (pronounced "riot"), is a North American electronic music producer, DJ, songwriter, and composer.
-Finn produces a variety of styles mainly within the progressive house, electro house, and techno genres of electronic music.
-In 2018, Finn launched his own independent electronic music imprint, Emercive Recordings, with its debut compilation, Converge, Vol. 1.
+Finn produces a variety of styles typically within the progressive house, electro house, and techno genres of electronic music.
+In 2018, Finn launched independent electronic music imprint, Emercive Recordings, with its debut compilation, Converge, Vol. 1.

 RHYOT, born as Garrett J. Finn, first began his musical career as a basement drummer in his hometown of Lebanon, NH, playing alternative rock music with his younger brother, electric guitarist, Danny Finn.
 Thorough the mid to late 2000s, his musical tastes broadened to include electronic music from the stylings of ATB, The Prodigy, Tïesto, and the newly-budding deadmau5, though, electronica in rural New Hampshire wasn't common to come across.
 What began as simple experimentation with a modest $100 DJ controller continued to entirely redirect his future.